 Researchers with the Argonne National Laboratory have estimated the permile emission levels of a variety of existing and prospective automotive technologies over the entire fuel cycle, from "well to wheels."
-Their analysis shows advanced-technology vehicles can have lower emissions of air toxics, smogforming chemicals and global warming gases, and can reduce our reliance on fossil fuels.
+Their analysis shows advanced technology vehicles can have lower emissions of air toxics, smogforming chemicals, and global warming gases, and can reduce our reliance on fossil fuels.

-Air Toxics and Smog Emissions
+Emissions of Air Toxics and Smog

-The use of advanced technologies can significantly reduce toxic and smogforming emissions versus conventional, internal combustion engine vehicles operating on gasoline.
+The use of advanced technologies can significantly reduce toxic and smogforming air emissions versus conventional, internal combustion engine vehicles operating on gasoline.

 Fuel-cell and hybrid vehicles have significantly reduced per-mile fuel-cycle emissions of nitrogen oxides and volatile organic compounds versus conventional gasoline-powered cars.
 The benefits of electric vehicles and "plugin" hybrids, however, depend on the cleanliness of the fuel "mix" used to generate the electric power they consume.
-The data from Argonne National Laboratory illustrates this by showing the difference in emissions from cars drawing from the Northeast electricity mix versus California's electricity mix that uses less coal and petroleum.
+The data from Argonne National Laboratory illustrates this by showing the difference in emissions from cars drawing from the national electricity mix versus California's electricity mix that uses less coal and petroleum.
 (See Figure 1.)
 The environmental impacts of hydrogen also depend a great deal on the energy sources used to create it.
-Hydrogen created from fossil fuel-based electricity can produce significant amounts of air pollution.
+Hydrogen created from fossil fuel-based electricity can produce significant amounts of air pollution and hydrogen formed from nuclear energy creates radioactive waste that will remain dangerous for hundreds of years.

 It is also important to note that two of the technologies listed above-natural gas hybrid vehicles and fuel-cell vehicles-are less developed and thus their environmental benefits are more speculative.
-Further, though hydrogen-powered vehicles can be virtually emission-free if the hydrogen is generated by renewable energy, using renewable resources to power hydrogen vehicles is a relatively inefficient use of clean power that could help offset demand for coalfired and other dirty electricity sources.20
+Further, though hydrogen-powered vehicles can be virtually emission-free if the hydrogen is generated by renewable energy, using renewable resources to power cars is a relatively inefficient use of clean power that could help offset demand for coal-fired and other dirty electricity sources.23

-Global Warming Emissions
+Emissions of Global Warming Gases

 No technology akin to the catalytic converter, which filters smog-forming particles from vehicle exhaust, currently exists to directly control carbon dioxide emissions from motor vehicles.
-As a result, carbon dioxide emissions from vehicles are dependent on a) the carbon content of the fuel that powers the vehicle and b) the vehicle's efficiency in using the fuel.
-(Vehicles also emit other greenhouse gases-such as fluorocarbons from air conditioning systems that are not directly dependent on fuel economy or fuel choice.)
+As a result, carbon dioxide emissions from vehicles are dependent on a) the carbon content of the fuel that powers the vehicle, b) the vehicle's efficiency in using the fuel, and c) how many miles the vehicle is driven.
+(Vehicles also emit other greenhouse gas pollutants-such as fluorocarbons from air conditioning systems-that are not directly dependent on fuel economy or fuel choice.)

-Because many advanced-technology vehicles rely on cleaner fuels or boast significant increases in efficiency, their use can lead to reductions in carbon dioxide emissions versus conventional vehicles, as shown in Figure 2.
+Because many advanced-technology vehicles rely on cleaner fuels or boast significant increases in efficiency, their use can lead to significant reductions in carbon dioxide emissions versus conventional vehicles, as shown in Figure 2.